codepoet80/metube-php-servicewrapper/README.md

 ### Add

-Once a user has selected the video they want to see, they will want to send an add request to MeTube to fetch and process the video on their behalf.
-MeTube uses youtube-dl to accomplish this, and this service uses simply proxies MeTube.
-Client identification is the same as in search: if you set a client_key (or debug_key) value in your `config.php`, the client must send those values along with the request in the form of a header named `Client-Id`
+Once a user has selected the video they want to see, they will want to send an *add* request to MeTube to fetch and process the video on their behalf.
+MeTube uses youtube-dl to accomplish this, and this service  simply proxies MeTube.
+Client identification is the same as in search: if you set a `client_key` (or `debug_key`) value in your `config.php`, the client must send those values along with the request in the form of a header named `Client-Id`

-Here we also add an additional layer of obfuscation -- both to protect the query content from being garbled in transmission, and to ensure the client is behaving as intended, where my intent is to not facilitate clients that would treat YouTube content unethically.
-With search, we only assert the server knows identity of the client, with a client shared secret.
-With add, we will also try to validate that the client is trusted by the server with a shared secret (with the caveat that no retro platform can have any assurance of trust!)
+Here we also add an additional layer of obfuscation -- both to protect the query content from being garbled in transmission, and to ensure the client is behaving as intended, where my intent is to not service unknown clients that might treat YouTube content unethically.
+With *Search*, we only asserted that the server knows identity of the client, using a client shared secret.
+With add, we will also try to validate that the client is trusted by the server with a server shared secret (with the caveat that no retro platform can have any assurance of trust!)

 If the your `config.php` includes a value for `server_id`, this value should be hidden within the POST request.
 The entire payload of the POST request should be constructed as follows: